 The next two days, we visited various places and were rather excited about seeing the iconic attractions that we had only seen on the big screen.
 Eiffel Tower, during the day and at night, Sacre Coeur, Arc de Triomphe, and The Louvre.

 But, what we enjoyed more than seeing these monuments and attractions, were the unexpected moments while exploring this city on foot.
 A proposal under the Eiffel Tower, a post-wedding shoot at Sacre Coeur, a flash mob in front of the Louvre, beautiful balconies, and the very delicious croissants at a bakery near our hostel.

 Here are a few tips for a trip to this beautiful city-

 We visited Paris in April and the weather was beautiful.
-Mornings and evenings were cold and afternoons pleasant with warm sun rays hitting the body amidst cold breeze.
-It was delightful to see beautiful flora blooming, people out picnicking and tourists all around the city.
+Mornings and evenings were cold and afternoons pleasant with warm sun rays hitting the body amidst the cold breeze.
+It was delightful to see beautiful flora blooming, people out picnicking, and tourists all around the city.

 Ideal stay duration

 If you want to visit key attractions within the city like Eiffel Tower, Arc de Triomphe, Siene river cruise, Sacre Coeur, The Louvre, etc. 3 days is the ideal time to cover that.
 However, if you are looking at visiting Disneyland as well, keep an extra day for that.
 An ideal trip to Paris can be 4 days long, where you will be able to cover the tourist attractions.

 From India, there are a lot of flights that go to Paris.
 When in Paris, trains will help you reach almost anywhere and definitely to most of the local attractions.
 You should definitely choose to walk around the city as you will be in for a lot of beautiful surprises in the form of pretty buildings, cute bakeries to pre-wedding shoots.